LITTLEPINKALLDEAD/DatasOnTelecom/README.md

 I'm used to such work status starts from the first day to here.
 What a joke is that just risen by one thousand for salary in three years!

-URL of net disk:
+URL of net disk (It will be soon):
 Not available now.

 Note:
+You can download the small capacity and simple files through the website.
+But if you want download all files from project then recommend to use download tool "PanDownload".

-The website of recommended download tool "Pandownload": http://pandownload.com/index.html
+The official webstie of "PanDownload": http://pandownload.com/index.html

 Though the author has been "arrested" but the software is still working now and can be used!